Inhalt:

 MOBA mode

-This mode is optimised for MOBA games (such as League of Legends or Dota 2) in order to keep important details such as player positions, object descriptions and movements of many units visible at the same time.
+This mode is optimised for MOBA games (such as League of Legends or Dota 2) to keep important details such as player positions, object descriptions and movements of many units visible at the same time.
 Less emphasis is placed on extremely high frame rates and more on clarity and attention to detail so that tactical decisions can be made more quickly.

 Night mode